YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo11.md

 <br/><br/>

-Vectors are declared with keyword vector, the data type of the elements, and a name.
-Be sure to #include \<vector> at the top of your program.
+Vectors are declared with the keyword vector, the data type of the elements, and a name.
+To be able to use vectors, be sure to #include \<vector> at the top of your program.

 We do not need to give it a size right away like we did with arrays.
-Vectors can be resized in memory as needed.
+Vectors can be resized in memory as needed.<br/>

 <br/>
 We can initialize vectors upon declaration like in this example:
 ```cpp